rodrigojsdeveloper/iweather/README.md

 ## Package Manager

-This project uses Yarn as a package manager.
-Make sure you have it installed before proceeding.
-If you don't already have it, you can download it <a href="https://classic.yarnpkg.com/lang/en/docs/install">here</a>.
+This project uses Yarn as its package manager.
+Make sure you have it installed before continuing.

-### Warning:

-Although Yarn is the recommended package manager, you can also use NPM by running the following commands:

-- To install dependencies: npm install
-- To start iWeather: npm run dev

 ## Installation of Dependencies

 To install project dependencies, open the terminal at the root and run the following command:

 ```
-yarn
+npm install
 ```

 ## Starting iWeather